vbookshelf/Walter-the-Alien-Podcast/README.md

 This project is a practical exploration of how AI can support the human creative process.
 It's also a chance for me to do something creative that doesn't involve coding.

+There's no master plan.
+I just want see where this path leads.
 <br>
 <br>
 ## Tools